Tavi – The Kingdom of Tonga's Legendary Ascetic

 My house on Niuatoputapu.

-Tavi in Niuatoputapu in 1976.
+Tavi in Niuatoputapu 1976

 I arrived in Niuatoputapu and found, after I had learned to relax, that life there was as good as Tavi had described.
 It is a beautiful island with long white unlittered beaches and well-kept villages.
-I was somewhat of a novelty and treated so well that I gained fifteen pounds (seven kilograms) in one school year.
+I was somewhat of a novelty and treated so well that I gained fifteen pounds in one school year.

 Tavi’s myth was very much alive on Niuatoputapu.
 He had blasted an opening in the island’s reef so that the bigger boats could use the wharf and he had helped build the Catholic school in Hihifo.
 In spite of this one of the chiefs told me that Tavi was not following God’s wishes.
 “God gave him intelligence,” he told me, “but he doesn’t use it.
 Instead he lives like an uncivilized man on that beach.”